AntonC9018/Dungeon-Hopper-Docs/docs/dynamicstats.md

 ### `addHandler()` and `removeHandler()`

 For each of the stat types, a chain is created.
 By default, these chains are empty.
 These chains are traversed before returning the stat.
 The chains can be employed to implement a more complex logic, rather than just increasing or decreasing stats by some amount.
-For that, use `Entity:setStat()` instead.
+For that, use `Entity:addStat()` instead.

 This function is less common, so it lacks a shorthand function on `Entity`.